honklin/Engineering4_Notebook/README.md

 ### Reflection

-This assignment was not very challenging, but I did figure out how a for statement works.
+This assignment was pretty simple, but I did figure out that the syntax for 'for' statements is for var in range (limit inclusive, other limit exclusive, interval).

 &nbsp;